zemgin/candidate-test-9575e852/README.md

 you a much better background understanding of why this library exists and how it is intended to work.

-NB: We will never use your submission in producion, while this is a clone of an open source repository we do actively maintain - this is not about us getting you to code us a free feature.
-See more below.
+NB: We will never use your submission in production.
+While this is a clone of an open source repository we do actively maintain - this is not about us getting you to code us a free feature.
+See more about how we treat your code below.

 ### 📈 Goals